studersi/rbl-plugin/README.md

 ## Order of rules with plugins and existing CRS rules

-The rules run in the following order
+The rules run in the order described in the following sections.

 ### Phase 1